 Short-term health insurance is an affordable option for those who want coverage for unexpected medical emergencies but cannot afford COBRA premiums or an ACA major medical plan.
 Short-term plans also provide benefits for various medical services, like doctor visits, urgent care visits, emergency room care, hospitalization, ground ambulance trips, and more.
 Also, short-term health insurance was previously limited to three to six months.
-However, you can now keep a short-term plan for up to one year with the option to renew coverage for up to three years, depending on your state.
+However, you can now keep a short-term plan for up to one year with the option to renew coverage for up to two years, depending on your state.

 Short-term health insurance has lower monthly premiums than many Affordable Care Act (ACA) major medical options, because they do not cover things like pre-existing conditions, mental health services, or pregnancy care.
 However, short-term health plans can be a viable option for people who don’t need all of the coverage included in ACA major medical plans.
 They also offer next-day coverage and the option to apply at any time.